isomerpages/moe-chijsng/_about-us/Identity & Ethos/School Crest.md

 The cross which surmounts the crest serves as a reminder that the source of our inspiration, dedication and fidelity comes from Christ.

 The shield is encircled by a garland of marguerites.
 These simple flowers are found by the wayside in France and are symbolic of the purity and simplicity which should characterise our relationships at every level.

-*This page was last updated on Mon 20 Mar 2023*